-RF is one of todays most advanced surgical technologies.
-In addition to its use in CK, RF technology is being used in prostrate cancer therapy, back surgery and even cardiovascular procedures.
+RF is one of today’s most advanced surgical technologies.
+In addition to its use in CK, RF technology is being used in prostate cancer therapy, back surgery and even cardiovascular procedures.

-Your eyes will be examined using equipments as unique as the Wave front technology itself.
-To assist our doctor please do not wear soft/rigid Contact Lenses for a minimum period of two week beforehand, as they distort the cornea and might influence the outcome of the treatment.
+Your eyes will be examined using equipment as unique as the Wavefront technology itself.
+To assist our doctor please do not wear soft/rigid Contact Lenses for a minimum period of two weeks beforehand, as they distort the cornea and might influence the outcome of the treatment.

 If you have any old prescriptions for Contact Lenses or Glasses or details of any eye treatment you have altered over time, we can best determine how to treat them.

-STEP-I: Topical or Eye Drop anesthesia is applied to numb the eye and to ensure a painless procedure.
+STEP-I: Topical or Eye Drop anaesthesia is applied to numb the eye and to ensure a painless procedure.